dGxxxx/altv-hunting/README.md

 - The running animation of the animal may be weird sometimes.
 There is nothing that can be done as far as I know to solve this problem.

 ### To Do:
-- Optimisations for some server-side intervals.
+- Optimizations for some server-side intervals.
 - Test sync with more players.

 ## Information: